Apse of Santa Maria, Àneu: Description

 perhaps as the introducer of the two donor clergymen who appear on the left of the apse.

 Composition

 The frescoes are attributed to the Circle of the Master of Pedret.
-The Master of Pedret was the first significant painter of the Catalon Romanesque period and is named for the wall paintings at the church of San Quirze de Pedret in Berga.
+The Master of Pedret was the first significant painter of the Catalon Romanesque period and is named for the wall paintings at the church of Sant Quirze de Pedret in Berga.
 The Apse at Aneu represents the end of a tradition, during this time the painter might have felt himself at liberty to relax old rules and abandon strict division into zones, therefore filling the bottom section not with lines of Apostles, but with less rigid elements of the prophetic vision.

 Analysis

 The Àneu frescos make a complete break with the normal Catalan artistic scheme.
 The lower zone is unique and unrelated to the upper portion of the apse.
 The Byzantine influence appears to be strong in the style of the frescos, the seraphim have been noted to resemble those in the crypt at the cathedral of Anagni, near Rome.
 In addition there are touches of pure realism, this is seen in the details such as the unshaven face of the figure at the left of the lower register and the thin and deeply wrinkled face of Magus.
 The painting could represent direct borrowings from Byzantium or importations from Byzantine Art via Lombardy, Italy.
 This influence is shown in the costume of the Wise Men (or Maji) which is representative of the eastern court.
 Other features linking the artwork to Italy are the decorative border, simulated drapery (they have waves and circular medallions), and the geometrical border is similar to the one in the Roman church of San Carlo in Prugiasco (Switzerland).